-With more than 500 million existing profiles spanning a geographical reach of 200 countries and two new members joining every second, LinkedIn is changing the professional landscape and making it easier for recruiters to interact with you.
+With more than 675 million existing profiles spanning a geographical reach of 200 countries and two new members joining every second, LinkedIn is a great way for recruiters to interact with you.

 An effective online professional profile has therefore become crucial to get noticed by recruiters and employers.
 Here are 5 quick ways to pimp your LinkedIn profile today to get the most out of your experience.